zhengrui315/Mywebapp/README.md

 ```buildoutcfg
 ./run.sh
 ```
-the webapp can be accessed at [http://localhost:8756](http://localhost:8756).
+the webapp can be accessed at [http://localhost:5001](http://localhost:5001).
+The port number can be set in `run.sh`.

 **To exit the virtual environment**
 ```buildoutcfg